yuechen2001/portfolio-site/README.md

   A quick intro to who I am, what I’m into, and what keeps me building.

 - **Skills & Experience**
-  A rundown of the tools, frameworks, and technologies I use professionally and for fun.
+  A rundown of my experiences, as well as the tools, frameworks, and technologies I use professionally and for fun.

 - **Contact**
   Reach out directly via a contact modal powered by EmailJS - no backend needed.